September 2026 - May 2027

 If you are interested and want to know of upcoming opportunities and other programs, please sign up to our newsletter.

-April 2026 - March 2027
+September 2026 - May 2027

 Taught by Daryl Lynn Ross, True North Insight Co-founder and Guiding Teacher,

 So many of us wonder, how can we respond to painful and distressing events in the world with skill and kindness?
-Whatever our unique gifts and callings in our lives, deepening in metta wisdom enables us to engage with a quality of being that embodies kindness and openness.
+Whatever our unique gifts and callings in our lives, deepening in Metta wisdom enables us to engage with a quality of being that embodies kindness and openness.
 This invites something new to emerge.

 “A deep calling of being alive now is to tend the quality of our presence in this breaking, hurting world to foreshadow and make the world we want to inhabit in the beyond of it.”